Getting started¶

 flask kerko --help

-To exit the interactive shell, enter exit
+To exit the interactive shell, enter exit or press Ctrl+D at the

 command prompt.